Discover Baringo County

 Part of the reason Kirandich Dam does not ring-a-bell with many is because its completion was 30 years in the making, having stalled for the better part of 29 years.
 In 2017, Government of Kenya engendered the project to a tune of Kshs.
 300 million.
 Its reservoir, with a catchment of 30 km2, is soused by the surface inflow of four major streams that confluence at Kipkolel Forest – Kinyo, Kaplel, Kong’met and Terambus.
 Today, Kirandich Dam supplies clean water to about 65,000 residents of Baringo North.
 The dam sits beautifully in a gaping valley within Kipkokel Forest, part of which was done away with for its construction.
 Its emerald-green water has forever transposed this landscape.
 The jaunt to the dam is avowedly strenuous but, it can be sighted from the Kirandich Treatment Site.
 It is located just 7 kms from Kabarnet Town, past the Kabarnet Post Office.

-Morop Hill, situated about 10 kms west of Kabarnet Town, is the second highest point of the Tugen Hills (after Saimo Hill) forming a grand hallmark of Tugen Hills, seen along Tarambas-Kipsaraman Road.
+Morop Hill, situated about 10 kms west of Kabarnet Town, is the second highest prominence of Tugen Hills, after Saimo Hill, forming a lofty hallmark of these hills, seen along Tarambas-Kipsaraman Road.
 Rising to 2,720 ms, Morop Hill also enshrines a robust history – as a Catholic Mission hotspot, its bizarre past with slave trade and as a time-honoured cultural shrine.
 Its cultural chronicles as a forcing-house for spellbinding myths are, perhaps, the most endearing.
 As it goes, the ‘rain-god’ of Tugen Community lived here, at Kikojo Falls on its foot slope.
 For adventure-makers, the hiking trails are abounding with lovely views of Lakes Baringo, Bogoria and Kamnarok, Kerio, and the shrouded Kikojo Falls.

-Especially worth the adventure by explorers who fancy the roads less travelled, Kikojo Falls is a hidden gem at end of an unbeaten trail, at the base of Morop Hill.
+Justly worth a visit by the intrepid explorer hankering after roads less travelled, Kikojo Falls is a jewel at end of an unbeaten trail, well-set at the base of Morop Hill.
 It’s a rousing adventure.
 “The hill is surrounded by big tamarind trees and in between is a spring” – Nation Media.
 Kikojo Falls is agreeably a hauntingly beautiful site.
-Beneath the falls there is a 50 ms-long and dark cave, where the legendary Tugen ‘rain god’ used to dwell before it was evicted by an undaunted hero popularly known as Arap Tarno.
+Beneath the falls, there is a 50 ms-long and dark cave, where the legendary Tugen ‘rain god’ used to dwell, before it was evicted by an undaunted hero popularly known as Arap Tarno.
 “Since the infamous shooting of the rain god, trippers can now enter the cave which has seven compartments.
 The rain god succumbed to the wounds inflicted, along Kerio Valley in Keiyo.
 Balefully, it was pregnant by that time and its generation lives on” – Safari ya Baringo.
 To enter the cave of the mythical rain god, adventure-makers to Kikojo Falls have to brave penetrating the frigid cascading falls.
 It’s found nearby Koroto Village.

-This was begun in 1979 by Former-President Daniel T. Moi along with Morop-Tarambas Community to conserve indigenous trees, wildlife and the culturally important sites for the communities living round it.
+This was founded in 1979 by Former-President Daniel T. Moi alongside Morop-Tarambas Community to conserve indigenous trees, wildlife and the culturally important sites for the communities living round it.
 The Royal Campsite found at Kimng’ochoch, covering 5-acres not far from Kabarnet Town, is a top-rated spot for camping.
 Callers to the conservancy may also enjoy hiking and a look-see of the Kerio Valley.
-The site was traditionally used by the Kalenjin Elders to host unique gatherings and is still upheld as a ‘traditional-shrine’.
+The site was traditionally used by the Kalenjin Elders to carry on ritual gatherings and is still upheld as a traditional-shrine.
 The hilltop contains 3 rumpty sheds (thought to be used by the elders) and a decrepit cross.

-Situated 10 kms north of Ossen Center, deep in the rural region of Bartolimo in Kitibei Village, the undeveloped Releng Hot Springs is a never to be forgotten escapade to enjoy a no-frills outdoor bath.
-A relished spot by the natives, who literally strip down to the state of nature, all to be amused by it, Releng Springs lack little in adventure.
+Situated 10 kms north of Ossen Center, deep in the rural region of Bartolimo in Kitibei Village, the rumpty rough-hewn Releng Hot Springs is, all the same, a catchy spot to enjoy a no-frills outdoor bath.
+A liked day-spa by the natives, who literally strip down to the state of nature, all to be amused by it, Releng Springs lack little in adventure.
 Traditionally, gender dictates how revelers take a bath.
 Men bath up-stream.
 Notwithstanding, it is a place of laughter, playfulness and sheer joy.
-Here, the friendly and welcoming folk let their guard down and ‘take in nature with a big-spoon’.
+Here, the friendly and welcoming folk let their guard down and take in nature with a big-spoon.
 It is also set within an easy-on-the-eye country that is inviting for hill climbing excursions, fly-fishing, camping, cultural tours and nature photography.
 On a lesser note, Releng is historically known for sighting of the African black and Martial eagles.
 Getting to Releng Springs is easier from Chambai Village from where it takes a 20-25 minutes walk down into the valley.